algoexpt/algoexpt.github.io/content/posts/self-help/index.md

 because there are stories of people saying they "changed their life around" using the zettelkasten method (here's an [example](https://www.bryanlee.net/blog/the-life-changing-magic-of-zettelkasten)).
-Apparently it's the way to become 20% smarter and write amazing books...
+Apparently it's the way to become 20% smarter and win Pulitzers.

 Please don't pay any attention to my cynical tone.
 It's because I can't get any value from it myself.
 Yet.